alienresident/Video-Portfolio/README.md

 * It doesn't require a CMS that needs to be updated and maintained.

 ## How it Works
-The video player script looks for a folder (i.e. videos) in a directory (or directories) and adds them to the player.
+The video player script looks for a folder (i.e. video) in a directory (or directories) and adds them to the player.

 __Directory Structure:__

 	player.php
-	videos/
+	video/
 		01_Artwork/
 		O2_Promos/

-In this example `player.php` is looking in the `videos` folder and sees 2 subfolders: `01_Artwork` and `O2_Promos`.
+In this example `player.php` is looking in the `video` folder and sees 2 subfolders: `01_Artwork` and `O2_Promos`.
 It will look for videos in these folders and create a player.
 Since there are 2 subfolders in this example it will create navigation options so you can view the contents of both folders.
-Navigation options can be specified [here](#navigation-options)
+Navigation options can be specified under [navigation options](#navigation-options) in the player config.

 ### How to Add Videos
 You can add just one version of your video or for better compatibility add multiple versions.
 It's recommended to add; a h264 video (high profile) for desktops, newer phones and tablets, and for the flash fallback; a webm video for Firefox and Opera browsers; and a h264 video (baseline profile) for older phones, tablets, and iPods.

 You can either add as many different videos as you like to the same folder or add them to different folders.
 If there are different video titles in the folder they video player will create a drop down or a playlist so you can navigate between the videos.
 In this example `01_Artwork` has four 'flavors' of the same video (artwork_1).
 In `O2_Promos` we have four 'flavors' of two different videos (Trailer_1 and Promo_1).

-	videos/
+	video/
 		01_Artwork/
 			artwork_1-hd.mp4
 			artwork_1-sd.mp4